 The interior of the beautifully detailed Jeep includes a custom Operation Pineapple dashboard plate.

 Well, Hugo and his son Fernando eventually decided to go along on the Caravan, but in a new Wrangler provided by Jeep.
-On 24 July they crossed into Canada -- see the update at eWillys.
+On 24 July they crossed into Canada -- see an update at eWillys.
+And see an article from the 18 August Whitehorse Star: Traveller reprises 1955 Alaska Highway trip (220K JPEG).

 Thanks to Hugo Vidal, to Jonathan Govier and Grupo Escoteiro Carajás for preserving the story and photos of the Pineapple Operation on their website in Portuguese, and to Denis Silva for telling us about it.
-Also Toby Shellard for his Carajás Scout Group Memoirs. -- Derek Redmond
+Also Toby Shellard for his Carajás Scout Group Memoirs.
+An article originally written in Portuguese by Rogério Ferraresi appears at Allpar.com. -- Derek Redmond

 I added the Operation Pineapple CJ-3B to my fantasy gallery of Matchbox toy Jeeps, The CJ3B Page Collection.